Elastoinertial turbulence: Data-driven reduced-order model based on manifold dynamics: Results and discussion

 We now turn to the long-time statistics of the time-evolution, focusing on the Spectral Proper Orthogonal Decomposition (SPOD) \citep{Towne2018}, of the flow and stretch fields.
-In short, SPOD is the frequency-by-frequency POD of a time-dependent flow, yielding for every frequency $f$ a spectrum of energies and modes.
-For a detailed description of SPOD in the context of EIT, see \citep{Kumar2024}, where we used SPOD to show that the dynamics of 2D EIT in the parameter regime examined are dominated by a family of self-similar, nested traveling waves.
+In short, SPOD is a temporal variant of POD that seeks the frequency-by-frequency POD of a Fourier-transformed time-dependent flow, yielding for every frequency $f$ a spectrum of energies and modes.
+For a detailed description of SPOD in the context of EIT, see \citet{Kumar2024}, where we used SPOD to show that the dynamics of 2D EIT in the parameter regime examined are dominated by a family of self-similar, nested traveling waves.
 Here, we report the SPOD spectrum of $u_y^{\prime}$, as this component gives the cleanest spectrum.
 The SPOD energy spectra of $u_y^{\prime}$ obtained from DNS and VEDManD are shown in Fig. \ref{spod_dns_vedmand_wi35.pdf}$a$ and Fig. \ref{spod_dns_vedmand_wi35.pdf}$b$, respectively.
 The leading modes of both spectra contain most of the energy and exhibit peaks at the same frequencies, at least to the two significant digits (red symbols) which is the frequency resolution in the present study.
-These frequencies are associated with different traveling waves.
 We visualize the SPOD mode structures corresponding to the peaks in the SPOD spectra in Fig. \ref{uy_spod_mode_structures_dns_dmand}.
 The structures obtained from the VEDManD model closely resemble the structures of traveling modes obtained from the DNS.
-(The spatial phases of the traveling modes are arbitrary, so we align them to make comparison easier.)
+(The mode structures are traveling waves, therefore we align their spatial phases to make comparison easier.)
+The precise prediction of wavenumbers and frequencies of different mode structures by the VEDManD model gives an accurate prediction of their wave speeds.
 Thus, we have found a highly accurate representation of EIT with $O(10)$ dimensions commencing from an initial state dimension of $O(10^6)$.
-This dimension might not be the true dimension of the invariant manifold where the dynamics live (this quantity remains difficult to precisely estimate from data for complex chaotic systems), but it is capable of providing models that faithfully capture the short-time and long-time statistics of elastoinertial turbulence.
+This dimension might not be the true dimension of the invariant manifold where the dynamics live (this quantity remains difficult to precisely estimate from data for complex chaotic systems), but it is capable of providing models that faithfully capture the short-time dynamics and long-time statistics of elastoinertial turbulence.